Helmets.org

 Virginia Tech's STAR helmet ratings

 Summary: Virginia Tech University has developed a methodology for testing helmets for their ability to reduce concussions.
 After football and hockey helmets, they launched ratings for bicycle helmets in June of 2018.
 We have some reservations about their methodology, but strongly support the concept of trying to test and rank helmets for low-level impact performance.
 We have a page listing helmet models where the STAR ratings and Consumer Reports ratings concur.
-Recent concerns about concussions after COVID 19 infections might make the ratings relevant to those recoving from that disease.
+Concerns about concussions after COVID 19 infections might make the ratings relevant to those recoving from that disease.

 Virginia Tech's Biomechanical Engineering department has been involved in concussion research in football for a number of years, outfitting teams with sensors to detect concussion-level hits and developing a very large database of hits and diagnoses.
 They developed a program called STAR ratings based on that research, rating football helmets on their ability to prevent concussions.
 Although there is no agreement among helmet and concussion experts that the ratings are based on exact concussion parameters, we think they represent a valid attempt to use lab testing to highlight concussion-level performance.